theEvilReaper/DartPoet/docs/topics/contributing.md

 ## How to contribute

 ### Code contributions
-If you would like to contribute code you can do so through GitHub by forking. the repository and sending a pull request.
+If you would like to contribute code you can do so through GitHub by forking the repository and sending a pull request.

 ### Reporting bugs
 If you encounter any bugs, please report them on the [issue tracker](https://github.com/theEvilReaper/DartPoet/issues).